hashicorp/terraform-provider-aws/website/docs/r/ssmincidents_replication_set.html.markdown

 ## Timeouts

 ~> **NOTE:** Update and Delete operations on Replication Sets with large amounts of response plans and data take longer to complete.
-It may be required for custom timeouts are configured in these circumstances.
+It may be required for custom timeouts to be configured in these circumstances.

+~> **NOTE:** Creating a new Replication Set will take additional time for each extra region in the created Replication Set beyond the first.

 [Configuration options](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts):

-* `create` - (Default `120m`) This operation will take additional time for each extra region in the created Replication Set beyond the first.
+* `create` - (Default `120m`)
 * `update` - (Default `120m`)
 * `delete` - (Default `120m`)